Substitutionism

-Substitutionism is a term in Marxist theory which refers to the relationship between the revolutionary party and the working class, which refers to the former's activity substituting the latter's.
-It is seen as an inverse to classical Marxism, which suggests the "emancipation of the working class must be the work of the working class itself".
-The term was coined by the Russian revolutionary, Leon Trotsky in 1904, as a warning against what he saw as a flaw inherent in Lenin's conception of the party.
+Substitutionism is a term in Marxist theory which refers to the relationship between the revolutionary party and the working class, in which the party acts on behalf of the working class rather than through its direct participation.
+The concept is used by Marxist critics to describe a departure from the Marxist principle that the emancipation of the working class must be carried out by itself.
+The term was coined by Leon Trotsky in 1904 as a critique of Vladimir Lenin’s conception of the party, arguing that it risked sidelining the working class in favor of party leadership.